tnn1t1s/college-finder-openai/README.md

-# OpenAI API Quickstart - Build a College Finder Web Application
+# OpenAI API FalseStart - Build a College Finder Web Application

 This is an example applications that makes naive use of the openAI chat APIs to create a college finder web application..
 It uses the [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/).
 Check out the tutorial or follow the instructions below to get set up.